IG-11-Kuiil/Simple-Chatbot/README.md

 3) Run Cell 3 to set credentials and create the client
 4) Run Cell 4 to chat in the notebook.
 Type exit to quit

-**No memory**
+**Memory behavior**
-This chatbot does not remember conversation history.
-It does not store or load any messages.
-After you stop the notebook or restart the runtime everything is forgotten.
-During a single run it only keeps a temporary in memory list to build the next prompt.
+This chatbot remembers conversation history during the current run only.
+It keeps an in memory list to build each next prompt.
+It does not save messages anywhere and it forgets everything when you restart the runtime or close the notebook.